apredeus/10k_genomes/README.md

 * MLST prediction using [mlst](https://github.com/tseemann/mlst);
 * Serovar prediction using [SISTR](https://github.com/peterk87/sistr_cmd) (*Salmonella* only);
 * Resistance and virulence gene profiling using [abricate](https://github.com/tseemann/abricate);
 * Final quality control based on [Enterobase criteria](https://enterobase.readthedocs.io/en/latest/pipelines/backend-pipeline-qaevaluation.html) (with modifications - see below).

+## Parallel execution

+All scripts used here dedicated to execution of one task for one sample (e.g. *one_unicycler.sh*) have a parallel wrapper (*all_unicycler.sh* for this example).
+Adjust the number of parallel jobs according to the system that you are running this on.

 ## Assembly quality control